Caverton Group records 9% revenue growth in FY 2023 - Businessday NG

 ” Our strategic focus will be on consolidating our market share in aviation and marine *secrirs* while exploring new and more profitable areas for investment,” he said.

+Meanwhile, shareholders who attended the virtual AGM commended the board and management of Caverton for their tenacity and ability to navigate the turbulent economic situation in the country.

-Bakare Adebisi, shareholder , however, noted the rising cost of operations of the group and asked that efforts be made to check a further increase.
+Mrs Bakare Adebisi, shareholder , however noted the rising cost of operations of the group and asked that efforts be made to check a further increase.

 Join BusinessDay whatsapp Channel, to stay up to dateOpen In Whatsapp